-A faculty member since 2000, his areas of interest and expertise include biblical theology, ancient Near Eastern culture and religion, biblical archaeology and government activity as it relates to religion.
+A faculty member since 2000, he is a professor of Exegetical Theology.
+He became the first occupant of the Ray-Rechtzigel endowed chair in 2022.
+His areas of interest and expertise include biblical theology, ancient Near Eastern culture and religion, biblical archaeology and government activity as it relates to religion.

 As former director of the Concordia Center for Archaeology, Adams was engaged for several years as a member of the excavation staff at Khirbet Qeiyafa in Israel.
 This area is associated with the place of the battle between David and Goliath.

 Before coming to Concordia Seminary, Adams served as executive director of the Office of Government Information for The Lutheran Church—Missouri Synod (LCMS) in Washington, D.C.
 There he helped monitor legislative, judicial and executive branch activity that could have affected the ministry of the church.

 A recipient of the Tyndale Fellowship, Adams holds a Doctor of Philosophy (Ph.D.) from Cambridge University in Cambridge, England (1997).
 He earned a Master of Divinity (M.Div.) and Master of Sacred Theology (S.T.M.) from Concordia Seminary (1981, 1983).
 Adams received his Bachelor of Arts (B.A.) from Concordia Senior College in Fort Wayne, Ind.
 (1977), and graduated with an Associate of Arts (A.A.) from St. Paul’s College in Concordia, Mo.
 (1975).